Welcome to Our ChatGPT Codex Review

 Windsurf ($0-$15/month)

-Best for: Budget-conscious developers, Gemini 3 Pro integration
+Best for: Budget-conscious developers, automatic codebase understanding

 Trade-off: Credit-based limits, less mature than competitors

-Google Antigravity (Free)
+Google Antigravity

 Trade-off: Preview stage, rate limits, personal Gmail only

-β 10.
+โ 11.
 FAQs: Your Questions Answered

 Q: Is there a free version of ChatGPT Codex?

-A: No free tier exists for Codex.
-The cheapest access is ChatGPT Plus at $20/month, which includes both Codex Web and Codex CLI with usage limits.
-If you need free AI coding help, consider Google Antigravity (free during preview), Windsurf’s free tier, or Aider with your own API keys.
+GPT-5.3-Codex across all surfaces (Codex App, CLI, IDE extension, web, and cloud).
+If you need free AI coding help, consider Google Antigravity (free during preview), Windsurf’s free tier, Kimi K2.5 (free with agents), or Aider with your own API keys.

 Q: Can ChatGPT Codex replace a human developer?